 We at B & A Sector Watch do not have, nor will we accept, authority to vote client securities.
 Clients will receive their proxies or other solicitations in the mail directly from their custodian.
-Clients can contact our investment advisor, Bob Benkovich, with questions about a particular solicitation at any time by calling us at 1-775-847-0774 or toll free at 1-888-219-1119.
+Clients can contact our registered investment advisor representative, Bob Benkovich, with questions about a particular solicitation at any time by calling us at 1-775-847-0774 or toll free at 1-888-219-1119. particular solicitation at any time by canning as at 1 775 647 6774 or ton nee at 1 666 215 1115.

-Item 18 Financial Information six mont receive a highest of quarter, method for our m At B & A Sector Watch, we do not require prepayment of more than \$500 in fees per client, his or more in advance.
+Item 18 Financial Information six mon receive highest quarter, method for our r At B & A Sector Watch , we do not require prepayment of more than \$500 in fees per client, this or more in advance.
 All fees are charged after the end of the current quarter.
-Clients a statement from us at the end of each quarter detailing their daily account balances, their daily account balance for the past quarter, their average daily account balance for the past their management fee rate, and their management fee due along with the agreed upon of payment before any fee is deducted or becomes due.
+Clients a statement from us at the end of each quarter detailing their daily account balances, their daily account balance for the past quarter, their average daily account balance for the past, their management fee rate, and their management fee due along with the agreed upon of payment before any fee is deducted or becomes due.
 See Item 5 Fees and Compensation management fee rates.
-A A Schedule G balance sheet is NOT provided with this ADV.
-(Our IRS Employee Identification Number is 88-0424268 for income tax purposes.
+A Schedule G balance sheet is NOT provided with this ADV.
+Our IRS Employee Identification Number is 88-0424268 for income tax purposes.